sandalu/trash-force-v1.0/README.md

 To make it more immersive and fun for the player, We have added space monuments like the moon and the International space station.

 Although the game is just a simulation as of the time being, We hope to add missions and scores to make it more fun for the user in the future.

+* To play the game.
+Go to `https://sandalu.github.io/trash-force-v1.0/index.html`